 One Day Internationals (ODI)

-This is a form of limited overs cricket played between teams that have international status.
-The 2nd Royal London One-Day International Series in Edgbaston is between Sri Lanka and England, which is made even more exciting with an Edgbaston Experience Club package that comes with excellent inclusions – premium seat in the West Stand at the day of the match, 2 course lunch and afternoon tea, official match program and music and games zone.
+This is a form of limited overs cricket played between two teams that have international status.
+Each team faces a fixed number of overs, usually 50.
+The first ODI was played on 5 January 1971 between Australia and England.
+You can enjoy the ODI with the Edgbaston Experience Club package.
+This includes premium seats in the West Stand at the day of the match, 2-course lunch and afternoon tea, official match program and music and games zone.

 Make sure you book an executive chauffeur service in time for cricket events in the Edgbaston Cricket Ground, so you’ll get there on time, and without the need to worry about parking.